proycon/folia/docs/index.rst

 .. seealso::

-    Read the full specification in the following section: `Metadata`
+    Read the full specification in the following section: :ref:`metadata`

 Document structure
 ----------------------